jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Happiness often sneaks in through a door you didn't know you left open.
+Technology has to be invented or adopted.
-- John Barrymore
+- Jared Diamond

-Updated on: [8/15/2023]
+Updated on: [8/16/2023]
 <!-- #quoteEnd -->
 </pre>